 We are a broad coalition of trade, business and education bodies campaigning for a fair and managed immigration system to keep us open to the workers the UK economy needs.

 The UK is preparing to leave the EU, when we will no longer benefit from freedom of movement for EU citizens.
-The Home Office is looking at new rules for immigration into the UK, as set out in the White Paper.
+The Home Office is looking at new rules for immigration into the UK, as set out in the White Paper, with plans to implement a points-based system.

 Employers get this and understand that there is a balance to be struck between rebuilding trust in the immigration system and keeping the economic wheels turning to make post-Brexit Britain a success.